 2. Don’t Choose Mother of the Bride Wedding Shoes with Boxy or Squared Toes

 These heavy, clunky looking styles do nothing to elongate your leg and are best left to more casual outfits.
 Fine occasions call for fine shoes.
 Choose something more delicate and feminine.

 3. Do Buy Shoes That Fit Perfectly!

-Too many women fall in love with a shoe that’s a half size too big and end up stepping out of it, or they buy a size too small hoping they’ll be able ignore the pain.
+Too many women fall in love with a shoe that’s a half size too big and end up stepping out of it.
+Or, they buy a size too small hoping they’ll be able to ignore the pain.
 You can’t.
 If you really can’t get the store or shop to locate it in the correct size, move on!